jeffholst/vue-custom-belt/docs/modules/Belt.md

 ▸ **mapBeltColors**(`belts`, `colors`): `void`

-Attempt to map all belt color names in all Belt array object to hex codes
+Map all belt color names in all Belt array object to hex codes

 #### Parameters